Mission Statement

 1783

-The first occupation of the Crimean Khanate by the Russian Empire marked the beginning of the systematic and methodical destruction of the Crimean Tatar People, their heritage, culture, and archival documents.
+The first occupation of the Crimean Khanate by the Russian Empire marked the beginning of the systematic and methodical destruction of Crimean Tatar Nation, their heritage, culture, and archival documents.
 (H.Kirimli, 2022)

 1783